okyntary/tp/docs/DeveloperGuide.md

 1. The system should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 1. The system should be able to hold up to 1000 objects (persons, CCAs, reminders) without a noticeable sluggishness in performance for typical usage.
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-1. The `.jar` file should not exceed 100MB in size.
+1. The JAR file should not exceed 100MB in size.
 1. The system should respond within 2 seconds whenever a command is entered by the user.

 ### Glossary